Graduation, Junior, and Sophomore Recitals

 After permission to do a recital has been granted, you arrange a date for the recital with the staff in the Music Office.
 These may not be scheduled before the first week of the semester in which they occur––and must be scheduled no less than six weeks prior to the date requested.
 Keep in mind that the last month of each semester is a particularly busy time for concerts, and the priority for these dates are given to guest performers, student ensembles, faculty performers, and then, graduating senior music majors.
 A date on which the hall is vacant may not be granted if the week is deemed to be already too busy.
 Questions about this should be directed to the department chair.

-Students performing in St. Mary’s Hall may schedule rehearsal times.
+Students may schedule rehearsal times.
 Time is limited according to what you will be doing.
-Rehearsing in St. Mary’s Hall, particularly when you use the pianos there, is NOT to be treated as practice time.
+Rehearsing in the Recital Hall or Auditorium, particularly when you use the pianos there, is NOT to be treated as practice time.
 It is limited to time necessary to acquaint yourself with the hall (and, for pianists, the instrument).
 See the Music Office staff for details.

-Programs for all recitals must be turned in (complete in all details) to the Music Office no later than two weeks before the date of the performance.
+Programs for all recitals must be turned in (complete in all details) to the Music Office no later than a week before the date of the performance.

 Dress for recitals will be formal.
 See the Music Office staff about how to get a copy of a recording.